Hope and despair: Kathy Gannon on 35 years in Afghanistan

 And it did.

-I was the only western journalist to see the last weeks of Taliban rule.
+I was the only Western journalist to see the last weeks of Taliban rule.
 The U.S.-led coalition assault began on Oct.
 7, 2001.
 The powerful B-52 bombers of the U.S. pounded the hills and even landed in the city.

 On Nov.
 12 that year, a 2,000-pound bomb landed on a house near the AP office.
 It threw me across the room and blew out window and door frames.
 Glass shattered and sprayed everywhere.